Pole Beans: Everything To Know About Growing Vertical

 As soon as warm weather arrives, Mexican bean beetles emerge from their winter slumber to feed on bean plants.
 Larvae and adult beetles snack on the leaves, leaving them looking lacey and skeletonized.
 Handpicking can control them, but if you have a serious infestation, you may need to use a neem oil spray or sprinkle plants with diatomaceous earth.

 Aphids and spider mites pierce individual plant cells and feed on plant juices.
 To identify damage by these pests, look for curling, yellowing, or misshapen leaves.
 The undersides of leaves and plant stems are particularly appealing to aphids and spider mites.
-Neem is effective for controlling these pests.
+Neem oil is effective for controlling these pests.
 For a preventive option, try interplanting sweet alyssum with your beans.
 Sweet alyssum flowers attract aphid-loving predators!

 Bacterial blights can develop when leaf surfaces are constantly wet or damp.
-Encourage airflow around your plants by reducing overcrowding.
+Encourage airflow around your bean plants by reducing overcrowding.
 Water close to the ground and avoid spraying the foliage.

 Bean common mosaic virus is identified by discolored leaves in mosaic patterns of light and/or dark green.
 This virus is spread by aphids and leafhoppers.
 Sadly, once your bean plants are infected, there is no treatment available.
 Inspect your bean leaves regularly and treat for aphids and leafhoppers as soon as possible.